Single chapter

 — Officers and servicemen slotted to deployment to SSV Leipzig, please be prepared to depart.
 The shuttle will not wait for stragglers.
 Thirty minutes, everyone — his voice was powerful and almost as stern as his face.

-With a datapad in hand, the man walked away towards a terminal in the end of the Docking Bay, likely dealing with the last details for departure or maybe checking on requisition orders. knew that there were a lot of things, a lot of logistics, involved in making sure a ship was running smoothly.
+With a datapad in hand, the man walked away towards a terminal in the end of the Docking Bay, likely dealing with the last details for departure or maybe checking on requisition orders. null knew that there were a lot of things, a lot of logistics, involved in making sure a ship was running smoothly.

 Not wishing to give the man any more trouble to worry about, the lieutenant picked up his bag from the ground and made his way to the shuttle, noticing how few of the other people present were doing the same.
 Uh.
 They were either waiting for a last-minute boarding full of emotion and a potential scolding...or they weren’t destined to the Leipzig.
 That was...interesting.
-As a frigate, the Leipzig didn’t really have the sheer bulk of people stationed as dreadnoughts and freighters, but had thought that his posting meant the ship would be going through a change in stationed personnel.
+As a frigate, the Leipzig didn’t really have the sheer bulk of people stationed as dreadnoughts and freighters, but null had thought that his posting meant the ship would be going through a change in stationed personnel.
 Apparently not.

 He signed into the panel by the door, ignoring the soft VI voice welcoming him to the Typhoon and taking a seat in one of the benches by the walls.
 As a transport shuttle, there wasn’t much to write home about inside the Typhoon.
 A couple of control panels, a door that led to the pilot’s chair and benches with hand grips attached to the ceiling, for when the shuttle was full and people needed to be transported standing.

-Pretty standard, as far as was concerned, but he couldn’t really relax fully.
+Pretty standard, as far as null was concerned, but he couldn’t really relax fully.
 The Leipzig was part of the First Fleet and they were likely going to patrol the area around the Charon Relay, considering the rumours he heard about new, cutting-edge Turian-designed cannon being installed in the frigate.
 Charon was the key to the Sol System, which meant that it would likely see a lot of activity during this war.

-The fact hadn’t been deployed to the offensive forces was a relief, but only a small one.
+The fact null hadn’t been deployed to the offensive forces was a relief, but only a small one.
 As far as he was concerned, home defence was a game with much, much higher stakes and he didn’t know yet if he was ready to be betting on it.

 His eyes snapped to the door when it opened with a soft hiss, admitting a short, serious-looking woman in Alliance uniform.
-Her long hair was plaited down her back and her stunning face set in a very intimidating expression. ’s spine immediately straightened.
+Her long hair was plaited down her back and her stunning face set in a very intimidating expression. null’s spine immediately straightened.

 Surprised, he blinked. — That obvious?
 I was, ah, stationed in Arcturus for most of my career.

 — A little.
 There’s a nervous energy about you, but you’re not a freshie.
-You station folks always give yourselves away when first serving in a ship — flicked a strand of her hair away from her face. — Not always a bad thing.
+You station folks always give yourselves away when first serving in a ship — null flicked a strand of her hair away from her face. — Not always a bad thing.
 Space is dangerous, only fools don’t fear it.

-— I thought you’d tell me it’s ridiculous that someone who serves the Alliance might fear serving in a ship — it was, after all, something heard often from the more hot-headed marines he’s met.
+— I thought you’d tell me it’s ridiculous that someone who serves the Alliance might fear serving in a ship — it was, after all, something null heard often from the more hot-headed marines he’s met.

 — That’s common sense — the female Lieutenant said, bluntly, her beautiful voice in contrast with the severity of her tone. — One bloody hole in the hull and we’re all dead, nowhere to run.
 It’s ridiculous to wear bravado like a shield when it won’t save you in case of an explosion.
 Now, as long as you don’t let the fear control you or make you inefficient, it’s rather healthy.

 — It’s war.
-All of us need to do things we aren’t exactly comfortable with because it’s what we signed up for, no? — and, if given the chance to walk away from everything, knew he wouldn’t take it.
+All of us need to do things we aren’t exactly comfortable with because it’s what we signed up for, no? — and, if given the chance to walk away from everything, null knew he wouldn’t take it.

 Surprisingly, that made the woman laugh.
 It’s a silvery thing, like the chiming of a bell. — Die for the Cause, uh?

-blinked, confused. — The Turian anthem? — what did that have to do with anything at all?
+null blinked, confused. — The Turian anthem? — what did that have to do with anything at all?

 — This mentality of duty above all is very Turian.
-Though my mate uses much stronger words, the sentiment is the same as yours — there was a glint in Lieutenant ’s eyes, just daring him to say something about the whole Turian mate thing.
+Though my mate uses much stronger words, the sentiment is the same as yours — there was a glint in Lieutenant null’s eyes, just daring him to say something about the whole Turian mate thing.

-couldn’t really care less.
+null couldn’t really care less.
 Was it a little odd?
 Yes, very.
 The woman in front of him was stunning by human standards and she could’ve had anyone she wanted.
 Hell, even Asari would’ve bent over backwards to be with her.
 But if she chose a Turian to love, then good for her.

 — I’ve only had extended contact with one Turian in my life and he was Cabal.
 I’ll believe you in that, since I’m sure the one I met isn’t exactly...standard.

-grimaced slightly, nodding. — Good call.
-They go above and beyond duty, which is admirable, but it’s a very exaggerated version of the society as a whole — she seemed to shrug the whole thing off quickly, as if deciding she was better off not thinking too much on it. — You can call me .
+null grimaced slightly, nodding. — Good call.
+They go above and beyond duty, which is admirable, but it’s a very exaggerated version of the society as a whole — she seemed to shrug the whole thing off quickly, as if deciding she was better off not thinking too much on it. — You can call me null.

-— Then call me .
+— Then call me null.

-’s first impression of the Leipzig and her crew was that, surprisingly, wasn’t the scariest thing he’d encounter during his deployment in the frigate.
+null’s first impression of the Leipzig and her crew was that, surprisingly, null wasn’t the scariest thing he’d encounter during his deployment in the frigate.
 He had, perhaps naively, thought that the other Lieutenant took over the whole quota of scarily efficient and just plain scary of the entire ship and that everyone else would be different shades of normal.

-To say that he’d never heard of Commander before would be a lie.
+To say that he’d never heard of Commander null null before would be a lie.
 Her impeccable service record preceded the war with the Batarians, after all.
 A true hero of Humanity, checking all the boxes.
 From a military family, born in a colony, ascending through the ranks like it was going out of style and gaining the legendary N7 designation after making a name for herself ruthlessly defending and striking in the Skyllian Verge.
 Her comrades feared and respected her at the same time, the military didn’t quite know what to do with her when they weren’t sending her in mission that couldn’t afford failure.
-Yeah, had heard of before.
+Yeah, null had heard of null null before.

 He just hadn’t known she would be so...pretty.
-For a woman with such reputation, Commander was about as tall as – which was to say, not at all.
+For a woman with such reputation, Commander null was about as tall as null – which was to say, not at all.
 Her glossy dark hair was pulled back from her face in a high ponytail, a few strands stubbornly framing her attractive face.
-Full lips, intense eyes and cheekbones that could serve as a murder weapon, looked like an actress cast to play the war hero in a vid.
+Full lips, intense eyes and cheekbones that could serve as a murder weapon, null null looked like an actress cast to play the war hero in a vid.

 Their entire group fell silent as she walked towards them, just the sound of her boots on the metal flooring echoing as she approached the Mess Hall.
 There was a tangible change in the air and not only from the newcomers.
-Lt Commander straightened from his casual posture, one of the officers that had been milling about eating yoghurt made himself scarce and even had a nervous energy around her.
+Lt Commander null straightened from his casual posture, one of the officers that had been milling about eating yoghurt made himself scarce and even null had a nervous energy around her.

 The Commander’s face was impassive, unreadable as a rock, as she stopped by in parade rest.
-She wasn’t wearing armour and , for a very hysterical second, wondered if she could look even more intimidating if she was.
+She wasn’t wearing armour and null, for a very hysterical second, wondered if she could look even more intimidating if she was.

 — Welcome to the SSV Leipzig.
 I’m sure Lt.
-Commander will give you all the information that you need to assume your posts, but feel free to come to me if you need to.
-I try to keep an open-door policy with my crew — maybe it was just , but he couldn’t imagine himself going to the Commander for anything at all. — We are at war, ladies and gentlemen.
+Commander null will give you all the information that you need to assume your posts, but feel free to come to me if you need to.
+I try to keep an open-door policy with my crew — maybe it was just null, but he couldn’t imagine himself going to the Commander for anything at all. — We are at war, ladies and gentlemen.
 Remember that when you wake up, when you go about your duties, when you go to sleep.
 I will surely not let you forget.

-— Whatever you have heard or read, Commander is one of the Alliance’s finest — said, after a beat of silence. wondered if the man knew his words were making everything worse. — She has always done her duty, always protected the interests of Humanity admirably and she’s a fair CO.
+— Whatever you have heard or read, Commander null is one of the Alliance’s finest — null said, after a beat of silence. null wondered if the man knew his words were making everything worse. — She has always done her duty, always protected the interests of Humanity admirably and she’s a fair CO.

-It didn’t take long for to notice that, First Fleet or not, no ship headed by Commander was going to be kept in reserve.
+It didn’t take long for null to notice that, First Fleet or not, no ship headed by Commander null null was going to be kept in reserve.
 Her reputation alone was usually more than enough to put fear in the heart of the enemies, as well as bolster morale among allied troops – and, of course, she was efficient.

 A little too much, at times.

-It was the little things, at first, that made notice that it wasn’t all propaganda about the Commander – for better or for worse. never joined them for downtime, for example, even if the poker tournements were organised by himself.
-There was always an excuse, delivered by the XO, of why couldn’t come.
+It was the little things, at first, that made null notice that it wasn’t all propaganda about the Commander – for better or for worse. null never joined them for downtime, for example, even if the poker tournements were organised by null null himself.
+There was always an excuse, delivered by the XO, of why null couldn’t come.
 The Commander also never called them by anything than rank or surname, no matter the situation.
-After the first couple of months in the ship, had realised that the crew was tight knit among themselves.
+After the first couple of months in the ship, null had realised that the crew was tight knit among themselves.
 Frigates were the biggest of ships, after all, and they were at war.
 It called for closeness, for kinship, and he found that the crew subscribed to it too.

-Simply put, there was a wall between Commander and the crew of the Leipzig that she seemed to make a monumental effort to keep up.
+Simply put, there was a wall between Commander null and the crew of the Leipzig that she seemed to make a monumental effort to keep up.
 It wasn’t to say that she was a bad CO, of course not.
-In fact, had never served under anyone so efficient and those who had served under her for longer only had praises for her.
+In fact, null had never served under anyone so efficient and those who had served under her for longer only had praises for her.
 The thing was...the praises always had a small undercurrent of something that he couldn’t put his finger on.

 Not until, of course, Torfan.

 The moon was rather unremarkable, despite being too close to Citadel space for anyone’s comfort.
 It was a no man’s land, basically, taken over by Batarian pirates and slavers whose activities were carefully not seen by the Hegemony.
 Before the war, there hadn’t been much they could do, not even after the Skyllian Blitz.
-Commander had been slotted for a retaliation mission in Torfan, if wasn’t mistaken, but the Council managed to calm the tempers of the Alliance before it was launched, leaving the moon and its inhabitants alone for a while.
+Commander null had been slotted for a retaliation mission in Torfan, if null wasn’t mistaken, but the Council managed to calm the tempers of the Alliance before it was launched, leaving the moon and its inhabitants alone for a while.

 Now, though, it was not only a chance of payback for the Blitz, but also a strategic strike on the morale of the Batarians as a whole.
 It wasn’t a surprise that everyone was salivating to get into the mission, even though they were strictly a defence frigate.
 It also surprised no one when they ended up being picked for it.
 It wasn’t their success rate, nor their brand-new Thanix cannon.
 No, they had something the Batarians hated and feared more than anything in the galaxy.

-They had .
+They had null null.

-The Commander herself had very little outward reaction when one of the officers relayed their orders, clenching her jaw tight and nodding, ordering for the course to be set. , who had by now spent a worryingly long time admiring and her expressions – as controlled as they were –, knew she wasn’t as unaffected as she pretended to be.
+The Commander herself had very little outward reaction when one of the officers relayed their orders, clenching her jaw tight and nodding, ordering for the course to be set. null, who had by now spent a worryingly long time admiring null and her expressions – as controlled as they were –, knew she wasn’t as unaffected as she pretended to be.
 It was clear on how she stayed on parade rest for almost ten minutes, barely moving.
 On the near imperceptible way she worried her red bottom lip between her perfectly white teeth.
 By the way her attractive eyes darkened the closer they got to their destination.

 Something was up with the Commander.
-What, couldn’t say exactly.
+What, null couldn’t say exactly.
 He didn’t know if she was craving payback, if she was worried, if she was irritated.
-As far as anyone knew, could be suffering from PTSD the entire time since she held back and defended Elysium single-handedly and was terrified of even hearing any mention of it or Batarians in general.
+As far as anyone knew, null could be suffering from PTSD the entire time since she held back and defended Elysium single-handedly and was terrified of even hearing any mention of it or Batarians in general.

 Their orders mentioned that it was imperative for the foothold in Torfan to be eradicated by whatever means necessary and the Commander quickly decided that orbital bombardment combined with planted explosives would do the job.
 They’d go in, distract the pirates and let the strike teams do their jobs with the demolition experts.
 Then, they’d get out and watch the fireworks.

-A niggling unease started settling on the base of ’s neck when no protocol regarding surrenders or possible civilians were set.
+A niggling unease started settling on the base of null’s neck when no protocol regarding surrenders or possible civilians were set.
 It seemed like everyone expected it to be a scorched earth scenario – something highly unlikely considering that the moon was inhabited mostly by pirates.
 State-funded ones, yes, privateers basically.
 But those were individuals moved by greed and he doubted they’d want to fight to the last man.

-seemed to share his concerns, though she only admitted it once they had settled for the night in the Observation Deck, watching the stars zip by them as they travelled towards Torfan.
+null seemed to share his concerns, though she only admitted it once they had settled for the night in the Observation Deck, watching the stars zip by them as they travelled towards Torfan.

 — There’s a reason why the brass sent this mission over to us, you know — the woman rested her chin on her knee, arms around her legs tightly.
-Wearing an Alliance hoodie and yoga pants, long hair loose around her face, looked younger and softer.
+Wearing an Alliance hoodie and yoga pants, long hair loose around her face, null looked younger and softer.

 Like one of those predators that pretended to be harmless before they snapped your neck and ate you.

-, who wasn’t an information officer like him, looked up, surprised. — I didn’t know that.
+null, who wasn’t an information officer like him, looked up, surprised. — I didn’t know that.
 But makes sense, I guess.
 She’s not only qualified but also had a reason to want payback because of the Blitz.

 — The thing is...we all know what kind of reputation the Commander has.
 If she asked for the mission, then it makes sense it was given to us, you know?
 She is a war hero and one with a grudge to settle.
 But if it was given to us without her asking... — he trailed off.

-— Then it’s because they want her to do what she does best — picked up from where he left off, quick as a whip. — Leave none alive.
+— Then it’s because they want her to do what she does best — null picked up from where he left off, quick as a whip. — Leave none alive.

 — That has to be an exaggeration from the stories, right?